Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 A Request must have these features:
 - A Request is sent from the Client to the Server over the network.
 - You should create different types of Requests for different actions.
-- A Client can Request for a list of available games, info about a specific game, or to download a game.
-Creating an account, logging in and logging out can also be considered Requests.
+- A Client can Request a list of available games, info about a specific game, or to download a game.
+Creating an account, logging in, and logging out can also be considered Requests.
 - It is up to you to design the Request's format.
 For example, A Request can be a JSON string which is easy to send on a socket.

 #### 1.2.
 Response
 A Response must have these features:
 - A Response is sent from the Client to the Server over the network.
 - You should create different Response types corresponding to the received Request.
 - Attach appropriate data to the Response based on the Request.
-A Response might contain the data a user has requested, or it might just be boolean indicating the result of a previously sent Request (such as confirming a user's login attempt by returning a True boolean).
+A Response might contain the data a user has requested, or it might just be a boolean indicating the result of a previously sent Request (such as confirming a user's login attempt by returning a True boolean).
 - It is up to you to design the Response's format.
 Similar to a Request, a Response can also be a JSON string.

 Note that each Request received from the Client must be answered with a Response from the Server.
 Include details about how you designed the Request-Response interactions in your report.